clandrew/vscolorize65c816/README.md

 ## Notes
 * The opcode "INC" is not highlighted, because 64tass's convention is "INA".
-* Uncommon alternate mnemonics in 64tass's documentation such as CLP and CSP are recognized.
+* Some alternate mnemonics in 64tass's documentation such as CLP and CSP are recognized.